Why does the Garden Museum need money for core costs?

 We are very proud of our team of staff.
 As a snapshot: our Learning Department of three.
 Janine began at the Museum in 2007 when we had one school visit a year; last year, sixty schools came.
 And last year we had sixty visits by community groups.
 She has just delivered clay to the doorsteps of 12 people across London who suffer from dementia, so that our Clay 4 Dementia programme can continue on Zoom.
 Samia is a food scientist turned biology teacher who in our Clore Space and Sackler Garden entrances children with the lives of plants.
 It’s the only place in central London where children up to GCSE A-level can study plants as required by the National Curriculum.
 Finally, Ceri is our Food Learning Officer, the first in a UK museum, teaching people how to make delicious, nutritious meals from scratch in our kitchen, funded by The Rothschild Foundation and The BAND Trust.

 That’s just one Department.
 But it takes years to build up a team who fit so well together.
-At present, all but six of us are on furlough, and the remainder part-time.
-We want to get back to work.

 When do I need to donate by?